 "You pay Madame £500 a year rent."
 "Oh, we shall easily do that.
 Don't be frightened, mother, I have nothing to do with figures.
 Cicely knows all about them; she has managed them for the last three years, you know, for Madame.
-All I have to do will be to design the toilettes and arrange the coiffures, and Madame herself will choose the very loveliest materials that Paris can supply.
-Only think, the softest and loveliest gauzes and itssues, and all that has to be done to make them up in the most becoming costumes!"
+All I have to do will be to design the toilettes and arrange the coffures, and Madame herself will choose the very loveliest materials that Paris can supply.
+Only think, the softest and loveliest gauzes and tissues, and all that has to be done to make them up in the most becoming costumes!"

-Flo spoke with the enthusiasm of a genuine artist, and seemed at the moment too much wrapt in the contemplaand tissues, and all that has to be done to make thom up in the nost becoming costumes!"
+Plo spoke with the enthusiasm of a genuine artist, and

+seemed at the moment too much wrapt in the contempla-tion of her future triumphs to be able to inform her mother sedately of the change that was in contemplation.

-Flo spoke with the enthusiasm of a genuine artist, and seemed at the moment too much wrapt in the contemplation of her future triumphs to be able to inform her mother sedately of the change that was in contemplation.
-Madame Labslastrière, who had conducted what she considered a magazin de toiletter in a quiet street in Mayfair for something like ten years, had now realized what she considered a fortune, and was anxious to establish her son as a proprietarie in his native land.
-It is doubtful, perhaps, whether M. Augusto himself quite shared his mother's anxiety on this subject.
-His recollections of his country were recollections of trouble and sorrow; he had grown accustomed to the English life and to the English climate, and he had grown accustomed also to his mother's brisk little colaboratuse, who considered it a duty to seize overy opportunity of conversing in Franch, and who never got beyond her grotesque blunders or lost her very English pronunciation.
+tion of her future triumphs to be able to inform her mother sedately of the change that was in contemplation.
+Madame Labalastriere, who had conducted what she called a magasin de toilettes in a quiet street in Mayfair for something like ten years, had now realized what she considered a fortune, and was anxious to establish her son as a proportiaire in his native land.
+It is doubtful, perhaps, whether M. Auguste himself quite shared his mother's anxiety on this subject.
+His recollections of his country were recollections of trouble and sorrow; he had grown accustomed to the English life and to the English climate, and he had grown accustomed also to his mother's brisk little collaborateuse, who considered it a duty to seize every opportunity of conversing in French, and who never got beyond her grotesque blunders or lost her very English pronunciation.

-But if Auguste heaved a gentle sigh as he thought of these things, he was much too well disciplined to raise any objection; and if Mademoiscile Flore, as she was called at the magazin, took pleasure in discoursing with her browneyed neighbour, she felt nothing for him but the purest friendship, for he was not a foreigner!
+But if Auguste heaved a gentle sigh as he thought of these things, he was much too well disciplined to raise any objection; and if Mademoiselle Flore, as she was called at the magasin, took pleasure in discoursing with her browneyed neighbour, she felt nothing for him but the purest friendship, for he was not a foreigner!